 When taking pictures during sunset or sunrise, and you’re using “Auto” as your white balance setting on your camera, you may find that the colours won’t look as warm as you want.
 For that reason, the first adjustment I make is to increase the white balance from its auto setting of 5300 up to 6134.
 To get to this number I gradually increased the Temp slider until the colour looked how I wanted.
 The changes may look subtle at this point but combined with the next adjustments it makes a big difference.

 My next adjustments make a huge transformation to the image.
 I adjust the Highlights, Shadows, Clarity, Vibrance and Saturation.
 The Highlight, Shadows and Clarity sliders bring out more details, whilst the Vibrance and Saturation give it nice colours and more punch.

 During my edit I then made some small adjustments to the Tone Curve slightly, to pull down the bright sections of the image.

-The next adjustments I made to this image was to add a small Split Toning effect.
+The next adjustment I made to this image was to add a small Split toning effect.
 This made the colours look even warmer and softer.
 To decide on which split toning settings to use, I normally pick a colour (Hue) and then gradually adjust the Saturation to get the desired effect.
 You would probably need to do this on both the Highlights and Shadows as I did below.